code-disaster/steamworks4j/index.md

 ### Technical limitations

-> Note: with v1.7.0 of *steamworks4j*, the following requirements have been updated.
+> Note: the requirements listed here apply to the most recent version only.
+Please check the change log for more information.

 #### SDK version